-Acoustics is the science of sound and vibration.
+Acoustics is the science of sound and its perception by people.
 Designing products for the environment includes consideration for sounds in the workplace.
 Lexmark's environmental design is guided by the Blue Angel standard, and devices meet the requirements of DE-UZ 205.